faun/blog/source/resume.md

 - Performed professional website development for administrative website including the creation of a custom geographic profiling application.

 ---
+## Recent Projects

+#### Zinedistro
+[Zinedistro](https://github.com/zinedistro/zinedistro) is a ready-made content management tool for creators of zines to distribute their work.
+Deployment to Heroku is a just a button push away.

+#### Bitrot
+An experiment in learning Go, [bitrot](https://github.com/ggilder/bitrot) aims to fight silent data corruption by generating file checksums and later verifying the checksum value.
+This tool is meant to be run on a regular basis on a network attached storage device.

+---
 ## Technical Blog Posts

 - Wrote a [blog post](http://blog.cloudcity.io/2013/05/07/testing-paperclip-extensions-in-isolation/) for Cloud City about testing a file upload cropper built for a legacy application.
 [May 2013]